As the world becomes increasingly uncertain, IronNet Inc. (IRNT) offers stability - The Dwinnex

 Revenue Estimates

-4 analysts predict $7.61M in revenue for the current quarter.
+It is expected that $90B in revenue will be generated in the current quarter, according to 4 analysts.
 It ranges from a high estimate of $8M to a low estimate of $7.05M.
 As of the current estimate, IronNet Inc.’s year-ago sales were $6.08M, an estimated increase of 25.20% from the year-ago figure.

 A total of 4 analysts have provided revenue estimates for IRNT’s current fiscal year.
 The highest revenue estimate was $34M, while the lowest revenue estimate was $32.63M, resulting in an average revenue estimate of $33.43M.
 In the same quarter a year ago, actual revenue was $27.54M, up 21.40% from the average estimate.
 Based on 4 analysts’ estimates, the company’s revenue will be $50.82M in the next fiscal year.
 The high estimate is $55.2M and the low estimate is $46.7M.
 The average revenue growth estimate for next year is up 52.00% from the average revenue estimate for this year.